dragonwolf1o1/Internal-Network-Jammer-using-Python/README.md

 * Only the Jamming part works in the Windows operating system not the sniffing part but both Jamming and sniffing work in the Linux operating system.
 * The recommended version of Python is ```Python3```.
 * The motive to create this tool is that 'many people don't have Wi-Fi adapters so they can't perform deauth on any wifi network but this tool provides stability'.
-* New feature is provided time to time in this tool, so please follow and check.
+* A new feature is provided from time to time in this tool, so please follow and check.

 ## Working: